sumaiyahlee/ghibli/README.md

 # ghibli
-CSSIx project using Studio Ghibli API
+An information portal for Studio Ghibli films.